Khant-SoDOpe/Conceptians-Telegram-Bot-User-Limit/README.md

 ## **About**

-The Conceptions Telegram Bot was developed by [Your Name] as a project to provide users with easy access to a library of books and Conceptions' social media profiles.
+The Conceptions Telegram Bot was developed by Sai Khant Zay Lynn Yaung as a project to provide users with easy access to a library of books and Conceptions' social media profiles.
 It is not an official product of Conceptions but utilizes the Conceptions API for book data.

 For more information, contact [Your Name] at [your-email@example.com].